 Hugo has a built in mechanism for draft postings.
 This allows you to work on a post and not publish it until you are ready.
 Great for when you’re dipping in and out of writing.

 This is a setting that sits in your post, in the top section.
+Our example below shows you how to do this with yaml.

 1